sammcj/NVApi/README.md

 ### Automated Power Limiting

-NVApi now supports automated power limiting based on GPU temperature.
-This feature allows you to set different power limits for each GPU that will be automatically applied as the temperature changes.
+NVApi supports automated power limiting based on GPU temperature and total power consumption.
+This feature allows you to set different power limits for each GPU that will be automatically applied as the temperature changes, while also respecting a total power cap for all GPUs combined.
 You can configure this feature using environment variables.

 #### Configuration

-To set up automated power limiting, you need to set the following environment variables for each GPU:
+To set up automated power limiting, you need to set the following environment variables:

+For each GPU:

 - `GPU_<id>_LOW_TEMP`: The temperature threshold for low power limit (in °C)
 - `GPU_<id>_MEDIUM_TEMP`: The temperature threshold for medium power limit (in °C)